With an infant and a 2 year old, I did not have much time to work with clay, even though

 I kept in touch with my friends at Pewabic and joined the Michigan Potters Association.
 This was an organization of about 100 people from all over the area.
 John Glick was the program chairperson and he had starting bringing in well known potters from all over the country to present two day workshops which were held at local colleges and were sometimes attended by over a hundred people.
 The MPA also had a yearly juried show at Pewabic.

-I had a lot of concerns about the safety of the basement studio.
-I worried about exposing my family to fumes and dusts.
-We moved the kiln into the garage but that didn’t solve the other problems.
+I had a lot of concerns too about the safety of the basement studio for my family.
+I worried about exposing them to fumes and dusts.
+We moved the kiln into the garage,but clay,glazes and glaze ingredients were still stored in the basement.

 Finally I found a small inexpensive building not very far from the house.
 I was confident that I was already earning enough to pay for it on a land contract.
 In the back, it had a yard which became a playground for my children and a small concrete lean to where I installed the kiln.
 The main part of the building was about 900 square feet which gave me ample space for shelving and glazing.
 By this time, my youngest child was also in nursery school, so I had three short days a week that I could devote to work.

-It was safe now for the children to come with me occasionally,though I tried not to overdo it so that they always thought it was fun to go there.
+It was safe now for the children to come with me to the studio occasionally,though I tried not to overdo it so that they always thought it was fun to go there.

 Even with basically the same amount of time, I found that I was producing a lot more,because I was no longer tripping over myself in a cramped space.